Registration Forms

 All Members and Guests

-2. Let’s treat one another with kindness, courtesy, and mutual respect—always.
+15. Members and guests treat one another with kindness, courtesy, and mutual respect—

-3. We celebrate diversity and are committed to inclusion, tolerance, and thoughtful
+16. We celebrate diversity and we are committed to inclusion, tolerance, and thoughtful

 communication.

-4. To protect those with sensitivities, please avoid wearing or using scented products
+17. To protect those with sensitivities, please avoid wearing or using scented products during

-5. Physical contact during practice should always be respectful, consensual,
+18. Physical contact during practice should always be respectful, consensual, appropriate,

-6. Sexual harassment of any kind is strictly prohibited.
-Everyone deserves to feel safe
+19. Any undesired or unsolicited sexual harassment of any kind is strictly prohibited.

-7. Discrimination or harassment based on gender, ethnicity, skin color, or any other
+20. Discrimination or harassment based on gender, ethnicity, skin colour, or any other

-8. If you experience or witness unresolved conflict, please bring it to the attention of
+21. If you experience or witness unresolved conflict, please bring it to the attention of our